clef-men/article_zoo_popl/popl26-reviews-and-comments.md

   studying our proof arguments and, if they also use Iris, reusing our invariants and specifications -- just like we studied the existing Iris verifications of similar structures, typically in HeapLang.

+  We could plausibly extend our paper with de-Rocqified, in-greek descriptions of significant predicates and invariants, with a high-level commentary, in a supplementary appendix.
+But we do not know whether POPL editors would allow including appendices along with the paper.
+(The only related information we got so far is that any extra space would require transferring $200 from our research institutions to the ACM.)

 > Emblematic of this problem is Section 4.1.1: This section give
 > a history of various proposal for atomic fields with a full